romilly/start-apl/manuscript/Author.md

 He founded the British APL Association (then called the UK APL user group) in 1976.

-For two decades helped to run Cocking and Drury, a software house that specialised in APL.
+For two decades he helped to run Cocking and Drury, a software house that specialised in APL.

 Romilly is currently engaged in Robotics and AI research using APL as the implementation language.